 Music masterclasses will be held with string students observing and participating with guest artists and string faculty on and off campus!

-Eugene (Gene) Dowdy is Coordinator of Strings and Special Programs at Schreiner University and Conductor and Artistic Director of the Symphony of the Hills in Kerrville, Texas.
+Eugene (Gene) Dowdy is Director of Music and Coordinator of Strings at Schreiner University and Conductor and Artistic Director of the Symphony of the Hills in Kerrville, Texas.
 Dowdy served for 23 years as director of orchestral studies and instrumental conducting at the University of Texas at San Antonio, and, upon his retirement in 2019, was named Professor Emeritus.
 Dowdy was the assistant conductor of the Mid-Texas Symphony from 2009-2013 under David Mairs, and also guest conducted the Camerata de Coahuila, the state orchestra of Coahuila, Mexico.

-Dr. Dowdy has collaborated with outstanding artists in prestigious venues across the United States and in Europe including appearances with the Brubeck family of Jazz musicians, internationally-acclaimed Baroque violinist Rachel Podger, the progressive rock band KANSAS, Mariachi Vargas de Tecalitlan, and in world premieres of numerous orchestral and operatic works.
+Dr. Dowdy has collaborated with outstanding artists in prestigious venues across the United States and in Europe including appearances with the Brubeck family of Jazz musicians, internationally-acclaimed Baroque violinist Rachel Podger, the progressive rock band KANSAS, Mariachi Vargas de Tecalitlan, the Dave Alexander Band, and in world premieres of numerous orchestral and operatic works.
 The UTSA Orchestra, under Dowdy’s direction, performed as the featured university orchestra at the 2017 TMEA Convention, and has performed by invitation and on tour in Texas, Mexico, and Italy.

 Dowdy grew up as the youngest of four children in a musical family, and began violin studies with Achille DiRusso in Corpus Christi, Texas.
 His parents both completed college degrees as they raised children.
 Dowdy received the doctoral degree in orchestral conducting with James Dixon at the University of Iowa, a master’s degree in music education from UTSA with Donald Hodges, and the bachelor’s degree from UT Austin, where he was awarded a Performance Certificate in Violin, studying with Vince Frittelli, and taught in the University of Texas String Project under Phyllis Young.
-He taught award-winning public school orchestras for nine years in San Antonio’s NEISD, conducted orchestras for nine summers at the Interlochen Arts Camp, and continues to serves as honorary Resident Conductor of the Youth Orchestras of San Antonio.
+He taught award-winning public school orchestras for nine years in San Antonio’s NEISD, conducted orchestras for nine summers at the Interlochen Arts Camp, and served for over 20 years as honorary Resident Conductor of the Youth Orchestras of San Antonio.
 Dowdy is past president of both the Texas Orchestra Directors Association and the Texas Chapter of the American String Teachers Association, and a former executive director of the National String Project Consortium.

 Schreiner Department of Music welcomes Dr. Jennifer Clark, viola & strings!

-Jennifer Cahill Clark is thrilled to join Schreiner University this spring as the new adjunct professor of viola and strings.
-She received her PhD in Music Education from the University of North Texas where she was Viola Assistant to Dr. Susan Dubois and researched the relationship between musical self-efficacy and string student success while examining deliberate practice.
-Her Viola Performance degrees are from Texas Christian University as well as UNT.
-Jennifer is principal viola of the Corpus Christi Symphony Orchestra and interim principal viola of Schreiner’s own Symphony of the Hills.
+Jennifer Cahill Clark is adjunct professor of viola, violin, and strings at Schreiner University.
+She has recently joined Kerrville ISD as the orchestra director at Tivy High School.
+Jennifer and her family have moved to Kerrville and love the hill country.
+She received her PhD in Music Education from the University of North Texas where she was Viola Assistant to Dr. Susan Dubois and researched the relationship between musical self-efficacy and string student success under Dr. Debbie Rohwer.
+Jennifer ‘s Viola Performance degrees are from Texas Christian University as well as UNT.

-Jennifer’s past orchestra experience includes the Richardson Symphony Orchestra, the Irving Orchestra, the Plano Chamber Orchestra, and others.
-She was principal and assistant principal in the East Texas Symphony, the Laredo Philharmonic, and the Victoria Symphony Orchestra.
-In the past Jennifer substituted in the Ft.
-Worth Symphony as well as our local San Antonio Symphony.
+Jennifer is principal viola of the Corpus Christi Symphony Orchestra and Schreiner’s own Symphony of the Hills.
+Her past orchestra experience includes the Richardson Symphony Orchestra, the Irving Orchestra, the Plano Chamber Orchestra, and others.
+She was principal and assistant principal in the East Texas Symphony, the Laredo Philharmonic, and the Victoria Symphony Orchestras.